Dima-369/VMT-Editor/README.md

 Or skip the GUIs and compile through qmake directly.

-You can open the example VMTs in the `misc/vmt` folder to check how everything looks for you.
+You can open the example VMTs in the `misc/vmt` folder to check if everything works correctly.

 ## Screenshots